What is Glaucoma?

 What are the key risk factors for glaucoma?

-• High eye pressure
+- High eye pressure

-• Family history of glaucoma
+- Family history of glaucoma

-• Increasing Age
+- Increasing Age

-• Race: African or Asian Descent
+- Race: African or Asian Descent

-• Females > Males
+- Females > Males

-• Vascular factors (affecting the circulation to the eye): (eg Migraines, Vasospastic or Raynaud's disease, low blood pressure, high blood pressure)
+- Vascular factors (affecting the circulation to the eye): (eg Migraines, Vasospastic or Raynaud's disease, low blood pressure, high blood pressure)

-• Thin corneas (pachymetry measurement)
+- Thin corneas (pachymetry measurement)

-• Myopia (near-sightedness) - for open angle glaucoma
+- Myopia (near-sightedness) - for open angle glaucoma

-• Hyperopia (far-sightedness) - for narrow or closed angle glaucoma
+- Hyperopia (far-sightedness) - for narrow or closed angle glaucoma

 Does glaucoma only affect older people?
 What are some of the types of glaucomas?

 Glaucoma can affect all ages, from newborns to the very elderly.
 Newborns can be affected by congenital glaucoma which is a type of glaucoma that they are born with.
 Children or young adults can be affected by juvenile glaucoma.
-People diagnosed with glaucoma in their 30's and upward usually have other delayed onset types of glaucoma such as Primary Open Angle Glaucoma (POAG), Pseudoexfoliation (PXF) Glaucoma, Pigmentary Glaucoma, Acute or Chronic Angle Closure Glaucoma (A/CACG) and Mixed Mechanism Glaucoma.
+People diagnosed with glaucoma in their 30's and upward usually have other delayed onset types of glaucoma such as Primary Open Angle Glaucoma (POAG), Pseudoexfoliation (PXF) Glaucoma, Pigmentary Glaucoma, Acute or Chronic Angle Closure Glaucoma (AACG/CACG) and Mixed Mechanism Glaucoma.
 Glaucoma worsens with time and increasing age, and at a faster rate if left untreated.
 There are other types of glaucoma that are associated with diseases like diabetes, such as neovascular glaucoma (NVG) and rheumatoid illnesses, such as uveitic glaucoma.
-Glaucoma can also be caused by chronic use of steroids: steroid-induced Glaucoma.
+Glaucoma can also be caused by chronic use of steroids, known as steroid-induced Glaucoma.

 Why is it important to lower eye pressure in glaucoma?

 One of the main risk factors that can cause progression of glaucoma and vision loss is high eye pressure.
 Normal eye pressure runs between 10 and 21 mmHg.
 In patients with glaucoma, this pressure is often higher than 21 and needs to be lowered.
 However, not all patients with glaucoma have high eye pressures.
-This type of glaucoma is often called Normal Tension Glaucoma, but is likely just another form of Primary Open Angle Glaucoma.
+This type of glaucoma is often called Normal Tension Glaucoma, but it is also considered as another form of Primary Open Angle Glaucoma.
 Even with this type of glaucoma, the best way to prevent progression of the disease is to lower the eye pressure sometimes to slightly subnormal range (eg. 7-9mm Hg).
 Really low pressures are not healthy either (eg. 6 or lower) since they can cause wrinkling of the inner eye layers, and poor vision as a result, along with other problems.

 If eye pressure is high in glaucoma, wouldn't I be able to tell?

-However, if there is a sudden rise in the pressure, which can happen with certain types of glaucoma (for example, angle closure glaucoma or neovascular glaucoma), there are symptoms of intense pain, headache, decreased vision and can even nausea and vomiting.
+However, if there is a sudden rise in the pressure, which can happen with certain types of glaucoma (for example, angle closure glaucoma or neovascular glaucoma), there are symptoms of intense pain, headache, decreased vision and even nausea and vomiting.
 This type of problem needs emergent attention and anyone experiencing this should go to his/her local emergency department.

 Many over the counter drugs advise not using them if you have glaucoma.
 Should I avoid all these drugs if I have glaucoma?